Broken Box Fee Ordering Information

 What Is A Broken Box Fee?

 All products with a Broken Box Fee display a "Broken Box Fee" clause.
-In order to best serve our customers, we sell some products in individual quantities even though they are designed to be sold in larger set quantities.
-We happily fill the order at the quantity of the customer's choice, however anything below the "Broken Box Minimum" will be charged the "Broken Box Fee" at the checkout.
+To best serve our customers, we sell some products in individual quantities even though they are designed to be sold in larger set quantities.
+We happily fill the order at the quantity of the customer's choice.
+However, anything below the "Broken Box Minimum" will be charged the "Broken Box Fee" at the checkout.

 How To Know If A Product Has A Broken Box Fee